MiloEliot/International-Football-Results-1872-2025-Analysis/README.md

 ## Repository Structure
 - `Data` - The downloaded CSV files
 - `SQL` - SQL script used to build the database and the schema
-- `International_Football_Results_Analysis` - SQL queries, exploratory data analysis, and machine learning
+- `International_Football_Results_Analysis.ipynb` - SQL queries, exploratory data analysis, and machine learning